Forms of bullying at work

 Twisting events or deliberately highlighting your weaknesses to others when they have something to gain by it.

-Blatantly ignoring you or ostracizing you (cutting you out of social events, discussions, meetings etc).
+Blatantly ignoring you or ostracizing you (deliberately cutting you out of social events, discussions, meetings etc).

 For example:

-If you are experiencing any of the above then you may well be experiencing bullying at work.
+If you are experiencing any of the above then you may well be dealing with workplace intimidation.
 This type of treatment eats away at your self esteem, and causes stress and anxiety that can eventually erode your health too.